- Zakieya L. Avery, 28, and Monifa Sanford, 21, have been ordered to undergo evaluations

 Police said they found the four children Friday morning after a neighbor called 911 to report suspicious activity at the home.
 The neighbor reported seeing a car with a door open and a knife next to it.

-Police were called to the home Thursday over reports of an unattended child in a car.
+Police were initially called to the home Thursday over reports of an unattended child in a car.
 By the time they got there, the child was not in the car and no one came to the door, authorities said.

 After the neighbor's call, authorities notified county child protective services and asked them to follow up.
 It's unclear whether they did.

 Both women are being held without bond.
-Information on their attorneys was not immediately available.